undefinedDarkness/undefineddarkness.github.io/src/ricing/index.md

 animation-for-open-window = "zoom";
 animation-for-menu-window = "slide-down";
 animation-for-transient-window = "slide-down";
-#~ (requires pijulius)
+# (requires pijulius)
 animation-for-workspace-switch-in = "zoom";
 animation-for-workspace-switch-out = "zoom";
 ```

 Example configuration with most of the available options: https://github.com/yshui/picom/blob/next/picom.sample.conf
 To get a window class for a exclude / include, use `xwininfo` or `xprop` & click the window you want.
 Remember to use window classes whenever you can, window titles can be very finicky.
+The 2nd part of the window class is the relevant bit, for example:
+For `Application.Navigator`, You would put `class_g = 'Navigator'` in your picom config

 [Arch wiki page](https://wiki.archlinux.org/title/Picom)

 #END f

 #f Wallpapers